 Types of Jobs and Skills Needed to Do Them

-Translator – Translators convert written language in one language to another language, usually the translator’s native language.
+Translator – Translators convert written language from one language to another, usually the translator’s native language.
 If your Mandarin in good, you can find work translating for TV shows, movies, video games, and more into English or your native language.
-Keep in mind that if you find work translating from English or your native language into Mandarin, it is extremely difficult because you won’t understand many of the subtle nuances of Mandarin that typically only a native speaker is aware of.

 Interpreter – An interpreter converts spoken language from one language into another.
 Many people confuse interpreters and translators since they both go from one language to another, but they require very different skill sets.
 Interpreters can work as guides as well by showing their clients around trade shows or taking them to visit factories.
 If your Mandarin is good you can do this type of work.

 A Mix of the Above – Instead of doing one of the above jobs, you may be able to find a job using a combination of the above skills.
 I previously worked at a manufacturing company in China as a translator, interpreter, English teacher, and cultural guide.